Thamindu2000/-Cloud-Based-Hospital-Management-System-/README.md

 CareFlow HMS digitizes core hospital operations for a mid-sized facility:

-- **Patients** can register, log in, manage their health profile, book appointments with specialists, and upload/view their own medical scans.
+- **Patients** can register (with real-time password strength feedback), log in — including via **Google Sign-In** — manage their health profile, book appointments with specialists, and upload/view their own medical scans.
 - **Doctors** can view their appointment schedule, approve or cancel bookings, and review patient medical images.
-- **Admins** have full visibility and control over all patients, doctors, and appointments in the system.
+- **Admins** have full visibility and control over all patients, doctors, and appointments in the system, and can self-manage their own account through a dedicated **Admin Profile** page — updating their username, full name, profile photo, and password without needing database access.

 The system was deliberately built as a **cloud-native** application — it doesn't just run *on* a cloud VM, it uses managed cloud services (S3, RDS, IAM, Auto Scaling) as first-class parts of the architecture, not afterthoughts.